Frequently Asked Questions

 Do I need any extra equipment (e.g. a mouse)?

 All you will need is a device that can run Java Minecraft and Discord.
-We recommend you use headphones with a mic so you can talk in the experience and a mouse as it can make playing Minecraft much easier.
+We recommend you use headphones and a microphone so you can talk in the experience and a mouse as it can make playing Minecraft much easier.
 It’s all up to you but we want you to have fun and be comfortable in the experience!

 Will I be told what to do or can I explore on my own?